wangguan0402/test/README.md

 *Note: We accept multiple server-side languages and therefor setting up a webserver may differ across these implementations.

-We will provide specific tutorials for the following shortly, but feel free to get started right away:
+We will provide specific tutorial for the following shortly, but feel free to get started right away:
-- Apache and PHP
 - Python
 - We do not provide *official* support for other languages/frameworks. *You may decide to complete this and other projects with another language/framework only if you feel comfortable without staff support.*